+On March 13, 2019, we executed our \$453 million SMB Private Education Loan Trust 2019-A term ABS transaction, which was accounted for as a secured financing.
+We sold \$453 million of notes to third parties and retained a 100 percent interest in the residual certificates issued in the securitization, raising approximately \$451 million of gross proceeds.
+The Class A and Class B notes had a weighted average life of 4.26 years and priced at a weighted average LIBOR equivalent cost of 1-month LIBOR plus 0.92 percent.
+At December 31, 2019, \$445 million of our Private Education Loans, including \$417 million of principal and \$28 million in capitalized interest, were encumbered because of this transaction.

+On June 12, 2019, we executed our \$657 million SMB Private Education Loan Trust 2019-B term ABS transaction, which was accounted for as a secured financing.
+We sold \$657 million of notes to third parties and retained a 100 percent interest in the residual certificates issued in the securitization, raising approximately \$655 million of gross proceeds.
+The Class A and Class B notes had a weighted average life of 4.41 years and priced at a weighted average LIBOR equivalent cost of 1-month LIBOR plus 1.01 percent.
+At December 31, 2019, \$666 million of our Private Education Loans, including \$625 million of principal and \$41 million in capitalized interest, were encumbered because of this transaction.

 On March 21, 2018, we executed our \$670 million SMB Private Education Loan Trust 2018-A term ABS transaction, which was accounted for as a secured financing.
 We sold \$670 million of notes to third parties and retained a 100 percent interest in the residual certificates issued in the securitization, raising approximately \$668 million of gross proceeds.
-The Class A and Class B notes had a weighted average life of 4.43 years and priced at a weighted average LIBOR equivalent cost of 1-month LIBOR plus 0.78 percent.
-At December 31, 2018, \$647 million of our Private Education Loans were encumbered because of this transaction.
+The Class A and Class B notes had a weighted average life of 4.43 years and priced at a weighted average LIBOR equivalent cost of 1- month LIBOR plus 0.78 percent.
+At December 31, 2019, \$588 million of our Private Education Loans, including \$553 million of principal and \$35 million in capitalized interest, were encumbered because of this transaction.

 On June 20, 2018, we executed our \$687 million SMB Private Education Loan Trust 2018-B term ABS transaction, which was accounted for as a secured financing.
 We sold \$687 million of notes to third parties and retained a 100 percent interest in the residual certificates issued in the securitization, raising approximately \$683 million of gross proceeds.
 The Class A and Class B notes had a weighted average life of 4.40 years and priced at a weighted average LIBOR equivalent cost of 1-month LIBOR plus 0.76 percent.
-At December 31, 2018, \$678 million of our Private Education Loans were encumbered because of this transaction.
+At December 31, 2019, \$623 million of our Private Education Loans, including \$585 million of principal and \$38 million in capitalized interest, were encumbered because of this transaction.

 On September 19, 2018, we executed our \$544 million SMB Private Education Loan Trust 2018-C term ABS transaction, which was accounted for as a secured financing.
 We sold \$544 million of notes to third parties and retained a 100 percent interest in the residual certificates issued in the securitization, raising approximately \$541 million of gross proceeds.
-The Class A and Class B notes had a weighted average life of 4.32 years and priced at a weighted average LIBOR equivalent cost of 1month LIBOR plus 0.77 percent.
-At December 31, 2018, \$544 million of our Private Education Loans were encumbered because of this transaction.
+The Class A and Class B notes had a weighted average life of 4.32 years and priced at a weighted average LIBOR equivalent cost of 1-month LIBOR plus 0.77 percent.
+At December 31, 2019, \$502 million of our Private Education Loans, including \$471 million of principal and \$31 million in capitalized interest, were encumbered because of this transaction.

-On February 8, 2017, we executed our \$772 million SMB Private Education Loan Trust 2017-A term ABS transaction, which was accounted for as a secured financing.
-We sold \$772 million of notes to third parties and retained a 100 percent interest in the residual certificates issued in the securitization, raising approximately \$768 million of gross proceeds.
-The Class A and Class B notes had a weighted average life of 4.27 years and priced at a weighted average LIBOR equivalent cost of 1-month LIBOR plus 0.93 percent.
-At December 31, 2018, \$631 million of our Private Education Loans were encumbered as a result of this transaction.

-On November 8, 2017, we executed our \$676 million SMB Private Education Loan Trust 2017-B term ABS transaction, which was accounted for as a secured financing.
-We sold \$676 million of notes to third parties and retained a 100 percent interest in the residual certificates issued in the securitization, raising approximately \$674 million of gross proceeds.
-The Class A and Class B notes had a weighted average life of 4.07 years and priced at a weighted average LIBOR equivalent cost of 1-month LIBOR plus 0.80 percent.
-At December 31, 2018, \$617 million of our Private Education Loans were encumbered as a result of this transaction.